CodeDroid999/JQuery-/README.md

 ##Getting started:
 <ol>
-<li>Clone the JQuery Playground Repository or download zip file here</li>
+<li>Clone the JQuery Playground Repository or download zip file<a link="https://github.com/CodeDroid999/JQuery-/archive/refs/heads/main.zip"> here</a></li>
 <li>cd into the dirsctory and open the file with a text editor<li>
 <li>Practice the following steps on the file</li>
 <ol>